dasch-swiss/dsp-ui-lib/projects/dsp-ui/README.md

 The contents of the configuration can be accessed via `AppInitService`s member `config`.
 Just inject `AppInitService` in you service's or component's constructor.

-The module needs a global styling in the app to override some material design rules.
+The library needs a global styling in the app to override some material design rules.
 If you're using Angular CLI, this is as simple as including one line in your `styles.scss` file:

 ```css